Hello, and welcome

 After a blissful three years studying English Literature at Durham University, I got my Masters in Magazine Journalism at City University in London, before going on to figure out how to build myself a career doing what I love.

 Having written my Masters dissertation on ethical fashion, I pursued my passion for this field further as a section editor for the Ethical Fashion Forum’s online magazine, Source, in 2011.
 Following multiple internships both in the magazine industry as well as the charity sector, I worked for a while in marketing and copywriting for a charity consultancy.
-In 2014 I joined the team at Verily (a US-based online magazine for women) first as a headline writer, then in editorial growth, and then as their Special Projects Manager.
+In 2014 I joined the team at Verily magazine, first working on headlines and growth, and then eventually moving on to work as their Special Projects Manager.

 I try to draw attention to the positive, not because I don’t see the negative or believe it needs calling out from time to time, but because I think optimism and hope are usually more empowering than the cynicism.
 This is a daily choice I fight to make, in spite of (rather than due to a lack of) daily struggles and stresses.
 I believe that being open-hearted and emotionally honest requires far more strength and courage than looking like you have it all together.